Democracy and Elections

 It is recognized that addressing the capacity of an electoral management body in isolation will not necessarily produce credible elections.
 There also needs to be a focus on the overall political environment in which the elections take place.
 The United Nations therefore also makes efforts to build capacity outside the electoral authorities.
 This involves working with voters, the media, political parties and civil society, as well as other actors and institutions of democratic governance such as parliament and the judiciary.

 Further recognizing that even a technically good election may still ignite underlying grievances and tensions, the United Nations is placing greater attention on taking a political approach to preventing and responding to election-related violence.
 This is the basis for regular training for field and headquarters based staff.
-Some examples of successful political engagement include the mediation and dialogue activities of the Special Adviser for Yemen, who works closely with the UN Resident Coordinator and UNDP in moving the political process forward; in Liberia the United Nations Mission (UNMIL), in close consultation with ECOWAS, engaged political actors in an effort to lessen tensions before, during and after the elections; and in Guinea, the SRSG for West Africa’s engagement in Guinea, who, with close support from DPA facilitated dialogue among political actors thereby ensuring a resumption of the stalled electoral process.
+Some examples of successful political engagement include the mediation and dialogue activities of the Special Adviser for Yemen, who works closely with the UN Resident Coordinator and the UNDP Country Office in moving the political process forward; the United Nations Mission in Liberia (UNMIL), which is in close consultation with ECOWAS, engaged political actors in an effort to lessen tensions before, during and after the elections; and the SRSG for West Africa’s engagement in Guinea, who, with close support from DPA, facilitated dialogue among political actors thereby ensuring a resumption of the stalled electoral process.